 Susan has been a Trustee since 2011.
 She is skilled in communications, outreach, writing, energy and marketing.
 She has put her skills to excellent use moving membership to online e-news, updating/ coordinating property stewards, expanding community visibility and improving membership.
 She is also working to keep the website interesting and up-to-date.
 With co-communicator Scott Wilson, she was the architect of the GCT 50th anniversary year of events.
 She enjoys being out on GCT properties (Fitch-Woods is her favorite) and likes to organize snowshoe hikes during the winter, including full moon hikes.
-She currently serves on the Nominating and Communications Committees.
+She currently serves on the Communication/Membership Committee.

-Susan holds a BS in Journalism and works at Lawrence Academy.
+Susan holds a BS in Journalism and works in communications at the Harvard Kennedy School of Government.
 Her interests include hiking, reading and playing Scrabble (especially when she can beat Ed).

 Ted Lapres President